This Vegan Chili Mac is super easy and, oh, so cheesy! It’s a kid approved family favorite dinner! Easily made gluten-free.

-- In a large pan, heat ¼ cup vegetable broth over medium heat and add the onion and green pepper, and jalapeño, if using.
-Saute for 6-7 minutes until softened.
+- Meanwhile, heat the oil in a large, deep skillet over medium heat on the stove.
+Add the onion, green pepper, and jalapeño, if using.
+Sauté for 4 to 5 minutes until softened.

-- While the Butternut Mac sauce is pureeing, add the corn and kidney beans to the tomato mixture and stir.
+- Add the corn and kidney beans to the tomato mixture and stir.

-- When the sauce is smooth, pour it into the tomato mixture and stir to combine.
-I use the whole sauce recipe, but feel free to add less if you like.
+- Pour the Butternut Mac Cheese Sauce into the tomato/bean mixture and stir to combine.
+(I use the whole sauce recipe, but feel free to add less if you prefer).

-- Add the noodles and stir to combine
+- Add the cooked noodles and stir to combine